Northumbria Sailing RYA

 Specialist Courses

-RYA VHF This important Course is available in class, onboard, online or private tuition.
+RYA VHF Get ready for 2026 sailing with this very important ticket.
+This one day Course is available in class, onboard, online or at your own Club.
 Don’t be caught without a proper licence as you could be fined up to £5,000, plus 6 months inside, plus equipment confiscation – yes it’s very severe!
 At Northumbria Sailing you will receive tuition one per training set.
-As you will be assessed for practical skills as well as theoretical I think it’s advisable that you have every opportunity to familiarise yourself with the equipment.
+As you will be assessed for practical skills as well as theoretical, I think it’s advisable that you have every opportunity to familiarise yourself with the equipment.
 The RYA require you to book your face to face assessment at the time of enrolling on a Course.
-Beware of anyone offering this Course without this.
-Cost £135 plus £76 for the RYA.
-Also available One to One at £210 and online at £105 to include manual.
+Beware of anyone offering this Course in the online version without this.
+Cost £145 plus £76 for the RYA.
+Online at £115 to include manual.
 Assessment £76 extra.
-Certificate Fastrack available.
-Next sessions; March 4 or 25th.
-Try these links.
-RYA Online VHF Radio and RYA Online VHF video Sarah; ‘Many thanks Melvyn, great to meet you yesterday and a really good course’.
+Fastrack certificate available.
+Next sessions, all day; April 2nd & Saturday 11th.
+Sarah; ‘Many thanks Melvyn, great to meet you yesterday and a really good course’.
 RYA VHF

 RYA RADAR Are you safe using your set?
 Can you properly identify a collision situation?
 If you have radar you are required to know how to use it properly and could be held responsible if an incident was to occur.
 Candidates for RYA Yachtmaster examinations are expected to be conversant with radar.
-Day Course: Cost £130, plus 11 to RYA.
-Next Course; March 6th ‘Thank you very much for yesterday’s course’ – Stephen
+This Course will take place onboard Pure Gallus to enable access to the recent Raymarine equipment, as well as a simulator.
+Day Course: Cost £130, plus 12 to RYA.
+Next session; March 30th or April 1st.
+RYA Radar ‘Thank you very much for yesterday’s course’ – Stephen

 A Volvo Penta 2003 marine diesel engine will be used for demonstrations and you will get several chances to try your hand at changing filters etc. Alternatively this can be done on your own engine on a One2One basis. (cost £350 to include reasonable travelling expenses)

 The Course is for beginners and will show the simple maintenance tasks you can do yourself to help maintain your engine in working order.
 The RNLI has complained that most of call outs are from engine failure where simple tasks have not been performed.
 Your rescuing lifeboat may make firm suggestions if this is found to be the case.
 RYA Examiners have requested greater knowledge from candidates.
-Cost £130 plus £11 for the RYA Pack.
+Cost £130 plus £12 for the RYA Pack.
 Maximum 6 persons.
-Next session; March 27th.
-RYA Diesel Engine
+Next Session; March 21st (Saturday) RYA Diesel Engine ‘Very informative and definitely worth attending’ – Steve

 RYA FIRST AID.
 All day for the RYA certificate, valid three years.
 Find out the latest recommendations on what to do at sea from an experienced seafarer for, at sea, you may need to administer yourself.
-You will be actively involved in this Course, which is practically orientated.
-Cost £110 plus £8.50 for the Pack.
-Next session; March 25th First Aid Certificates
+You will be actively involved in this Course, which is practical orientated.
+Cost £125 plus £9.50 for the Pack.
+Next session; March 16th.
+First Aid Certificates

 This is why I’m in the Sailing Business